Delta C

 The Delta C, or Thor-Delta C was an American expendable launch system used for thirteen orbital launches between 1963 and 1969.
 It was a member of the Delta family of rockets.

+Configuration

-The first stage was a Thor missile in the DSV-2A configuration, and the second stage was the Delta D, which was derived from the earlier Delta.
-The baseline Delta C used an Altair-2 third stage, whilst the Delta C1 had an FW-4D third stage, which provided a higher payload capacity than the Altair.
+The first stage was a Thor missile in the DSV-2A (MB-3-II) configuration, and the second stage was the Delta D (AJ-10-118D), which was derived from the earlier Delta.
+The baseline Delta C used an Altair-2 (X-258) third stage, whilst the Delta C1 had an FW-4D third stage, which provided a higher payload capacity than the Altair.
 It is unclear whether two or three launches were made using the C1 configuration.

+Launches

-The Delta C was launched from Cape Canaveral Air Force Station Launch Complex 17.
+The Delta C was launched from Cape Canaveral Launch Complex 17.
 Most launches carried NASA research satellites into low Earth orbit.